 Software as a Service (SaaS)

 This allows businesses to offer software applications over the internet.
-Typically, this is done on an on-demand basis using a subscription service.
+Typically, this is done on an on-demand basis using a basic subscription service.

 This networking structure allows the business to focus on software upgrades and security patches, allowing the cloud to manage the infrastructure and maintenance of the network.
 A common SaaS application is an office tool like Microsoft Office 365.